 * – this rub matches the flavour of the marrow perfectly.
 If you don’t have this, you can try another steak BBQ rub or make your own dry rub.

 Decide how you want to cook your steaks – reverse sear, searing directly in a pan/on a BBQ or something else.
-Before or whilst cooking the steaks, extract the marrow from the bones.
-There are a couple of ways of doing this.
+The best results I’ve had are using the reverse twice-seared approach, which is described further down.

 Extracting The Bone Marrow

-If you’re doing a reverse sear (this is what I did, see picture below), place the bone in it’s own roasting tray and cook for about 20 mins longer than the steak.
+If you’re doing a reverse sear, place the bone in it’s own roasting tray and cook for about 20 mins longer than the steak.
 When the steak is ready, the marrow will have softened.
-Use a skewer to poke the marrow out into the roasting tray.
-The bone will be hot, use heat-resistant gloves to handle it.
+Hold the bone with heat-resistant gloves and use a skewer to poke the marrow out into the roasting tray.

 Infusing The Flavour Into The Steak

-When everything is ready, sear the steaks for 30-60 secs each side over direct flame or on a very hot skillet.
+When everything is ready, sear the steaks for 30-60 secs each side over direct flame or on a very hot skillet (or both, described in next section).
 Whilst doing this apply layer after layer of the melted marrow with a basting brush.
 The repeated application infuses the steak with marrow, enhancing the flavour to a whole new level of loveliness.
 Give it a nice crust/bark too.

 - Remove the pan and doing a very quick sear over coals to get a slight chargrilled flavour into the meat.
 Drizzle a little melted marrow over to encourage the flames.